LEARNAcademy/syllabus/react_in_rails/devise_and_react_in_rails.md

 The components directory is for helper components such as headers, footers, and buttons.

 **Pages**
 The pages directory is for full views.
-The full view can consist of items from the assets and components directory as well a code unique to a page.
+The full view can consist of items from the assets and components directory as well the code unique to a page.

 ## Login/Logout Button
 With login status and routes in our React component, we can now add a button to log the user out or in.